 The mission of the St. Clair County Jails is to provide for the safe and secure confinement of those persons committed to the custody of the jails and to ensure that all inmates are treated in accordance with the established laws of the United States of America and the State of Alabama.

-The St. Clair County Sheriff’s Office operates two county jails, one located at 1805 1st Avenue North in Pell City Alabama and one located at 162 6th Avenue in Ashville Alabama.
-Both facilities house pre-sentenced and sentenced individuals.
-The Ashville location also includes a Juvenile Detention Facility.
+The St. Clair County Sheriff's Office operates one jail located at 100 18th St. North in Pell City Alabama.
+The facility houses pre-sentenced and sentenced individuals.

-Any special arrangements must be presented to and approved by Sheriff Murray and Jail Administrator Paul Monk.
+Any special arrangements must be presented to and approved by Sheriff Murray and Captain Phillip Barnard.

-Inmate Money- Inmate Commissary deposits can be made at either jail through the lobby kiosk, by phone 866-516-0115 or online at gettingout.com.
+Inmate Money- Inmate Commissary deposits can be made at the Pell City jail through the lobby kiosk, by phone 866-516-0115 or online at jailatm.com.
 Choose option "Inmate Trust".
 Inmate phone deposits may be made using the same methods.
 Choose option "prepaid".
 No cash can be left at the jail.
-Questions about this policy call Karen Thompson at 205-594-2509.
+Questions about this policy call Tawney Roberts at 205-814-3508.